Economic Regulation of Airports

 What we’ve been asked to look at

-The Australian Government has asked the Productivity Commission to investigate whether the economic regulation of airport services promotes the efficient operation of airports and related industries.
+The Australian Government asked the Productivity Commission to investigate whether the economic regulation of airport services promotes the efficient operation of airports and related industries.
 The focus of the inquiry is the provision of passenger and freight services at the main passenger airports in Australia's major cities.Read the Terms of Reference Media release

 Issues paper release and initial submissions